 - Men with a positive outlook and specific goals in mind for improving the physical symptoms of gynecomastia

-- Those who are physically healthy and of normal weight
+- Those who are physically healthy and of average weight

 - Men whose breast development has become stable